10 Iconic Italian Cocktails

 Ingredients: 8/10 Gin, 2/10 Vermouth dry.

-Preparation: This is tricky; Martini lovers get a bit emotional about how they want it, and bartenders sometimes can’t keep up with them.
-The original recipe says you must pour in an ice-filled mixing glass gin and vermouth dry, stir well and serve in a chilled cocktail glass.
+Preparation: This is tricky; Martini lovers get emotional about how they want it, and bartenders sometimes can’t keep up with them.
+The original recipe says you must pour in an ice-filled mixing glass gin and Vermouth dry, stir well, and serve in a chilled cocktail glass.
 Please don’t forget a green olive and lemon peel.
 There are many variations of this cocktail; here, you can find some of them: Perfect Martini, Sweet Martini, Smoky Martini, Dirty Martini, Vodka Martini, Gibson, and Martinez.

 9. Angelo Azzurro